-I like fat!
+I like saturated fat!
 I did not always say or believe this.
-As many of us have, I followed the rule that fat was bad.
-Everything had to be either fat free or low fat.
+As many of us have, I followed the rule that saturated fat was bad and led to heart disease.
+After all everything I ate back when I was a teen had to be either fat free or low fat.
 The idea of eating a burger from time to time felt sacrilegious.
-However, my relationship to fat, particularly saturated fat changed once I started cooking back in 2007 but completely shifted recently when I started eating whole foods and high quality animal products and never looked back.
+However, my relationship to fat, particularly saturated fat changed once I started cooking back in 2007 but completely shifted recently when I started eating whole foods, full fat and high quality animal products and never looked back.

 The importance of saturated fat